-System definition#
+System Definition#

 This tutorial assumes XCOMPUTE-CLIENT is connected to a live XCOMPUTE-SERVER session.
 The concepts presented here are central to projects hosted on XCOMPUTE-SERVER and accessed via XCOMPUTE-CLIENT.